These apple seed-shaped bugs are everywhere in the Big Apple!

 After your items have been cleaned, place them in clean trash bags to prevent them from becoming re-infested.

-Use a high-powered vacuum with a crevice tool attachment to suck up any bed bugs that you find.
+Use a vacuum with a crevice tool attachment to suck up any bed bugs that you find.
 Start around your bed and check bedsheets, mattress seams, and around the bed frame.
 Slowly expand your search outwards through the rest of your home.

 Lastly, empty out your vacuum into sealed plastic bags and sanitize the vacuum chamber with the alcohol solution.